ABCD-ReproNim/exercises/week_12/machine_learning.md

     name: python3
 ---

+# Week 12 Quiz Part 2: Machine Learning

+### Quiz Instructions

+In this second part of the Week 12 Quiz (the last weekly data exercise for the course!), we will walk you through a coding exercise about [analytic approaches in machine learning](https://abcd-repronim.github.io/materials/week-12/).

 # ABCD-ReproNim: Exploring machine learning concepts

-In this notebook, we will explore some concepts presented in ABCD-ReproNim lecture 12b:
+In this notebook, we will explore some concepts presented in [ABCD-ReproNim lecture 12b](https://youtu.be/LAddDaqUe0A):
 - ordering of imputation and scaling in cross-validation
 - effect of sample size on error distributions
 - ensembling